Varieties of Tomatoes

 How to grow Cherry Tomatoes

-Buy Cherry Tomato seeds now
+Buy Cherry Tomato

 On the Light Side: Why are tomatoes red?
 Because they saw the salad